-design a specification of the experimental design that is used to fit the linear model.
-It can be a model.matrix() with one row for each sample and one column for each coefficient.
-It can also be a formula with the entries referring to global objects, columns in the col_data argument or columns in the colData(data) if data is a SummarizedExperiment.
-Thirdly, it can be a vector that for each sample specifies the condition of that sample.
-Default: ~ 1, which means that all samples are treated as if they are in the same condition. col_data a data.frame with one row for each sample in data.
-Default: NULL reference_level 1 a string that specifies which level in a factor coefficient is used for the intercept.
-Default: NULL data_is_log_tra ansformed the raw intensities from mass spectrometry experiments have a linear mean- variance relation.
+a data.frame with one row for each sample in data.
+Default: NULL reference\level a string that specifies which level in a factor coefficient is used for the intercept.
+Default: NULL data\is\log\transformed the raw intensities from mass spectrometry experiments have a linear mean-variance relation.
 This is undesirable and can be removed by working on the log scale.
-The easiest way to find out if the data is already log- transformed is to see if the intensities are in the range of '0' to '100' in which case they are transformed or if they rather are between '1e5' to '1e12', in which case they are not.
-Default: TRUE moderate_locati ion,moderate_variance boolean values to indicate if the location and the variances are moderated.
-Default: TRUE location_prior df the number of degrees of freedom used for the location prior.
-A large number (> 30) means that the prior is approximately Normal.
-Default: 3 n_subsample the number of proteins that are used to estimate the hyper-parameter.
+The easiest way to find out if the data is already log-transformed is to see if the intensities are in the range of '0' to '100' in which case they are transformed or if they rather are between '1e5' to '1e12', in which case they are not.
+Default: TRUE moderate\location, moderate\variance boolean values to indicate if the location and the variances are moderated.
+Default: TRUF location\prior\df the number of degrees of freedom used for the location prior.
+A large number n\subsample the number of proteins that are used to estimate the hyper-parameter.
 Reducing this number can speed up the fitting, but also mean that the final estimate is less precise.
 By default all proteins are used.
+Default: nrow(data)

-Default: nrow(data) max_iter the maximum of iterations proDA() tries to converge to the hyper-parameter estimates.
+(> 30) means that the prior is approximately Normal.
+Default: 3 max\iter the maximum of iterations proDA() tries to converge to the hyper-parameter estimates.
 Default: 20 epsilon if the remaining error is smaller than epsilon the model has converged.
+Default:

+1e-3

-Default: $1e-3$ verbose boolean that signals if the method prints messages during the fitting.
-Default: \ensuremath{FALSE} additional parameters for the construction of the 'proDAFit' object
+verbose boolean that signals if the method prints messages during the fitting.
+Default: